SmashedFrenzy16/Hello_World_With_TeX/README.md

 # Hello_World_With_TeX
-This is a hello world program with TeX
+This is a hello world program using TeX